MHD Turbulence: A Biased Review: A Reconnection Primer

 \subsubsection{Recursive Tearing}

 It is not a difficult leap to realise that if a collapsing ``global'' MHD sheet-like configuration (which, the way it was introduced at the beginning of \apref{app:CS}, was manifestly an $X$-point configuration) is unstable to tearing, the secondary $X$-points generated by this tearing can also be unstable to (secondary) tearing and thus might not ``complete'' the collapse into ``proper'' SP sheets that was posited for them above.
 This can happen if the secondary tearing has a shorter growth time than the primary one, which, as we are about to see, is always the case.
-This conjures up an image of recursive tearings piling up on top of each other {\em ad infinitum} \citep{shibata01,tenerani15,tenerani16} or, rather, until the inter-island sheets become short enough to be stable [see \exref{eq:Sc}].
-At that point, they can all collapse properly into reconnecting mini-SP-sheets and we are left with a multiscale population of islands, which can now circularise and finally break up the ``mother sheet'' and/or start interacting with each other and form a stochastic chain described in~\apref{app:uls}.
-For the purposes of the discussion in the main text (\secref{sec:recturb}), the issue is whether we should be concerned that the outcome of this break up is not just a number of flux ropes of one size \exref{eq:circ_island}, but a whole multiscale distribution of them.
+This conjures up an image of recursive tearings piling up on top of each other {\em ad infinitum} or, rather, until the inter-island $X$-points have small enough Lundquist numbers to be stable.
+At that point, they can all collapse properly into mini-SP-sheets and we are left with a multiscale population of fully nonlinear islands, which can now break up the ``mother sheet'' and/or start interacting with each other and form a stochastic chain described in~\apref{app:uls}.
+For the purposes of the discussion in the main text (\secref{sec:recturb}), the issue is whether we should be concerned that the outcome is not just a number of flux ropes of one size $\sim\lambda$, but a whole multiscale distribution of them.